Skyway: Asia

-Other examples

 One of the most famous similar cantilevered skybridges, that looks like uppered ship from the bird's-eye and submarine from the ground, known in Singapore's Marina Bay Sands resort complex of skyscrapers.

 One of the most impressionable hanging pedestrian skybridges, supported by two giant hands, Golden Bridge now attracts tourists in Ba Na Hills near Da Nang, Vietnam.

 In Bangkok, Thailand there are more than 5.4 km of covered wide dedicated elevated skywalks with lighting.
 These were developed due to lack of proper sidewalks as well as street hawkers and local merchants taking advantage of any sidewalk space as makeshift commercial real estate.
 Common reasons skywalks were built include to avoid street pollution, dust, wetness from food vendors and/or rain, potholes, long queues, crowds, and uneven pavement, supporting urbanism but probably most importantly, tourism receipts.
 Most skywalks connect to a BTS station and utilize space underneath the rail line and BTS pillar supports.
 These skywalks have connector ramps which connect stations to malls seamlessly and are paid for by the malls themselves, otherwise the city and BTS fund walkway development.
 A 50km long extension project was shelved in 2011 due to funding issues, nevertheless the system is growing organically.

 In Hong Kong, there are numerous foot bridge networks across the city.
 Particularly large networks exists around elevated or at grade MTR stations and connections between malls and housing estates in new town centers.
 The largest network spans Admiralty, Central and parts of Sheung Wan districts in the CBD and consists of the Central Elevated and Central–Mid-Levels Walkway systems which link up over 40 major office buildings.
 The Central–Mid-Levels walkway system is the longest outdoor covered escalator system in the world according to Guinness World Records.[9][10]
 Other large systems exist in Tsuen Wan and Mong Kok.

 The Mumbai Skywalk Project, India is a discontinuous network of over 50 km of skywalks in Mumbai Metropolitan Region, India.
 The skyways connect Mumbai Suburban Railway stations to important junctions, each 1 to 2 km in length.
 The first of these is a 1.3 km (0.8 mi) long skywalk connecting the suburban regions of Bandra and Kurla.

-Additionally, short skyways are used to connect buildings in other Asian locations.